TAUSBV/dqf-api/v3/README.md

 [POST /v3/project/master](http://dqf-api.ta-us.net/#!/Project%2FMaster/add)
 The APIs hierarchy is based on a *tree structure where the root node is the master project*.
 A master project contains all of the basic attributes which are then inherited by child projects.
 After a successful post the project's *Id* and *UUID(dqfUUID)* will be returned as response.
 The *Id* should be used as path parameter whereas the *UUID* as a header parameter for subsequent requests.
 The owner will be identified from the header's *sessionID*.
-**Note:** There are no endpoints to apply translations/reviews to the master project (attribute placeholder).
+**NOTE:** There are no endpoints to apply translations/reviews to the master project (attribute placeholder).
 It is necessary to create child projects for that purpose.

 The next action would be to declare the project files.
 The [POST /v3/project/master/{projectId}/file](http://dqf-api.ta-us.net/#!/Project%2FMaster%2FFile/add) will be used for that.